 - Salt and pepper to taste

-Bring water and salt to boil in a medium saucepan.
-Meanwhile, peel carrots.
-Cut off and discard ends, then cut in bite-size pieces on the diagonal.
-Add carrots to boiling water, cover and cook 15 minutes or until soft.
-Stir in honey and cilantro.
-Let rest 5 minutes for flavors to blend.
-Season to taste.
+Bring the water and salt to boil in a medium saucepan.
+Meanwhile, peel the carrots.
+Cut off and discard the ends, then cut the carrots into bite-size pieces on the diagonal.
+Add the carrots to boiling water, cover and cook 15 minutes or until just beginning to soften.
+Drain, then stir in honey and cilantro.
+Cover and let rest 5 minutes for the flavors to blend.
+Season to taste with salt and pepper.

 More Vegetable Recipes